-- Steve Fermio (Audit Lead): Bachelor of Science (Hons), Graduate Diploma Land Rehabilitation, Exemplar Global Certified Principal Environmental Auditor (Certificate No 110498) - Derek Low (Support Auditor): Master of Environmental Engineering Management, Exemplar Global Certified Lead Environmental Auditor (Certificate No 114283) - Nick Ballard (Support Auditor), Bachelor of Science (Hons), Exemplar Global Certified Lead Environmental Auditor (Certificate No.: 129713).
+- Steve Fermio (Audit Lead): Bachelor of Science (Hons), Graduate Diploma Land Rehabilitation, Exemplar Global Certified Principal Environmental Auditor (Certificate No 110498) - Derek Low (Support Auditor): Master of Environmental Engineering Management, Exemplar Global Certified Lead Environmental Auditor (Certificate No 114283)

 Approval of the Audit Team was provided, by way of two letters, from the Department on 30 July 2020 and 11 August 2021.
 The letters are presented in Appendix E. Declarations of independent are also included in Appendix E.